Shubhayu-Das/zense-project/README.md

 ![alt text](https://github.com/sateslayer/zense-project/blob/master/resources/readme.png)
 To run the project:
 1. Simply download the folder from Github and extract the files.
-2. Go into zense-project-master directory.
+2. Go into zense-project-master/src/ directory.
 3. Open the RubiksCube.html file in any browser of choice, Chromium/Chrome being the suggested browser(in Ubuntu).
 4. Enjoy the webpage.